 With the rise of cryptocurrencies, your smartphone can also be used as a part of a botnet for mining crypto.

 Another reason why hackers focus on breaching into people’s smartphones is a comparatively smaller amount of effort that needs to be put into the process.

 Strangely enough, modern cybersecurity seems to be revolving more around computers and servers rather than smartphones.

-That is why smartphone hacking is considered to be less complicated and, of course, hackers love it.
+That is why smartphone hacking is considered to be less complicated, and, of course, hackers absolutely love this.

 How Your Phone Can Be Hacked